zachsarc/CS-152-Java-Practice-Problems/README.md

-# Zach L ClassWork and Projects for Java 2
+# Zach L Weekly-Practice

-## CS-152 at CT State College
+## CS-152

 > A Repo' for all of my ClassWork and  Projects that is currently ongoing
+  - Back to main repo
   - Week 0: Review of Java 1
   - Week 1: Big O Notation / Time & Space Complexities
-  - Week 2: Single & Multi-Dimensional Arrays [Week 2 Practice Problems]()
+  - Week 2: Single & Multi-Dimensional Arrays

 ***